Shifu34/Deep-Learning-with-PyTorch-Neural-Style-Transfer/README.md

 - This is divided into seven steps:
   1. Setup the enviroment
-  2. Loading VGG pertrained model
+  2. Loading VGG pretrained model
   3. Preprocessing the image
   4. Deprocessing the image
   5. Get content,style features and create gram matrix